CAR WASHING AT HOME

 Bird droppings

 Bird droppings that have not been removed from the car can damage the paint, especially in the summer months.
 Don’t wait to remove them.
 Important: Dried-on droppings should never be loosened by rubbing them, as this can scratch the car.
-Instead, soak the affected area using lukewarm water and a kitchen towel before washing the car with the pressure washer or in the car wash.
-The faeces can then easily be wiped off with a soft sponge or damp cloth.
+Instead, soak the affected area using lukewarm water and a kitchen towel before washing the car with a pressure washer.
+The feces can then easily be wiped off with a soft sponge or damp cloth.

 Salt residue on car